-is asymptotically distributed standard normal under the null hypothesis that the two models being compared by the test are asymptotically equivalent.25 As such, for this one-tale test at a 5% level of significance, Q > 1.64 implies that supply model g is statistically rejected in favor of supply model g, while -1.64 < Q < 1.64 implies that we cannot statistically distinguish between the two models being compared.
+is asymptotically distributed standard normal under the null hypothesis that the two models being compared by the test are asymptotically equivalent.
+As such, for this one-tale test at a 5% level of significance, Q > 1.64 implies that supply model g is statistically rejected in favor of supply model h, Q < -1.64 implies that supply model h is statistically rejected in favor of supply model g, while -1.64 < Q < 1.64 implies that we cannot statistically distinguish between the two models being compared.